UP Cong members protest over lack of electricity | Politics

 - India

-Amid the statewide strike of electricity department employees, Uttar Pradesh Congress workers led by provincial president Ajay Rai staged a sit-in protest on Saturday over the issue of power crisis here.
+Amid the statewide strike of electricity department employees, Uttar Pradesh Congress workers led by provincial president Ajay Rai staged a sit-in here decrying the power crisis.

-The Congress workers shouted slogans, terming the Bharatiya Janata Party-led government of the state ''insensitive and anti-people''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)